doof-lang/stream/README.md

 Composable stream utilities.
 Provides `Chain<T>` — a fluent wrapper around any `Stream<T>` — and `blobStreamToLineStream`, which converts a stream of raw byte chunks into a stream of decoded UTF-8 lines.

+## Documentation

+- [Guide and API reference](docs/API.md) explains lazy chains, collection, line decoding, and the exported stream helpers.
+- Tests can be run with `doof test stream`.

 ## Usage

 ```doof